tmewett/moonsys/refs.py.md

     tick()
     print(x())  # 3

 A Ref can be "driven" by another reactive: `ref << reactive` causes `ref` to mirror `reactive`'s value.
-This can be used to basically "declare" a Ref early: you create one with a default value, do things with it, then set its actual value.
+This can be used to basically "declare" a Ref early: you create one with a default value, create other reactives using it, then set its actual value.
 You can create certain kinds of cycles e.g. with `integrate`.

 `tick()` causes all changed reactives to update.